This fiftieth installment of my writings (by the number) is close to a mission statement, or maybe better, a mission justification.

 Digging a bit deeper, I realize these values comprise the core of our practice, and help to answer the question “why?”
 Why have we chosen the path of establishing a small and growing practice focusing on individual residential commissions?
 And, why does it matter – so much so, that we have become belligerently evangelical about the practice and its importance?
 Our schooling taught us to dream big, to rethink how people live, and how people relate to one another – spatially, environmentally, socially, and globally.
 As graduates, we alit upon the world with our diplomas, trained to be big-thinking leaders solving the world’s largest problems.
 Yet, I opted instead to maintain a low profile, running a small firm with a non-exploitive culture, and with a core mission of client service.
 When I think of the businesses I admire, they are invariably closely held local businesses with long-term loyal employees.
 These are the stores in which I shop, and the restaurants in which I eat.
 It’s true, too, of the consultants with whom we work.
 Our engineers, expeditors, accountants, lawyers, and most especially, our contracting partners are all small businesses we consider extensions of our family.

 Making a difference matters, even more than profitability.
-Years after we finish a project, we are thrilled when we hear from former clients, whether they are experiencing problems and we can lend a hand, or because they are contemplating a new project.
+Years after we finish a project, we are thrilled when we hear from former clients, whether they are experiencing problems for which we can lend a hand, or because they are contemplating a new project.
 Our clients have become our friends and our friends have become our clients.
 This may be confusing to some, as many are trained to separate ‘business’ from ‘friendship,’ but I am convinced that that blurring the distinction is the foundation of community, and a fair explanation of why we do what we do.

 Is this a big deal?
 Yes, it is everything.